Santander Universities - Entrepreneurship

 Azeem has secured several grants from Santander Universities, including the Judge's Choice Award in their Emerging Entrepreneurs Programme and Launch Showcase Competition, helping him to develop the company significantly to provide a variety of educational, sports-based, and speaking services.

-After graduating from her Master's in Music: Composition, Adina joined Launch to develop her business as a composer.
+After graduating from her Master's in Music: Composition (please see MA Music), Adina joined Launch to develop her business as a composer.
 She has since skyrocketed into the male-dominated world of music and composition, working on a multitude of projects such as a commission from the Greater Manchester Combined Authority (GMCA) to compose music inspired by the Covid-19 pandemic which has since been extended into an ambient EP titled The Heavy Now.

 Adina was also the sole representative of the North West as part of the BFI Network x BAFTA Crew 2021, an initiative designed to encourage exceptional individuals in TV, film, and video games.